ouassimBenMosbah/python_nlp/README.md

 ```python
 > python3 main/main.py
 ```
 A folder named `results` containing the results files will be created.
+It is recommended to open those xml files in your browser for a better visualization.

 ## Customization